Gopal060/Prediction-Using-Supervised-ML/README.md

 Name : Gopal Kate

-Task 01 : Prediction using Suoervised ML
+Task 01 : Prediction using Supervised Machine Learning

 Simple Linear Regression is the regression task we will predict the as per the data.